 -

-Skip strong balms (like Vicks with camphor) on skin or under the nose, they can irritate baby’s airways.
+Skip strong balms (like Vicks with camphor) on the skin or under the nose, they can irritate baby’s airways.

 -